Xunnamius/hashnav/Docs/Documentation.md

 * wildstrict - (`boolean`, defaults to **false**) When `true`, the trigger processes its `wildcard` parameters using strict (===) comparison as apposed to normal comparison (==).
 	* ex. `{ page: 'somepage', params: { someparam: somevalue }, qualifiers: { wildstrict: true } }`

-* explicitChange - (`boolean`, defaults to **false**) Allows the trigger to differentiate between an actual change in parameter data and a typical hash change (where the underlying data may not have been altered) in the hash URI.
+* explicitChange - (`boolean`, defaults to **false**) Allows the trigger to differentiate between an actual change in parameter data and a typical hash change (where the underlying data may not have been altered, such as a reordering of parameters) in the hash URI.
 	* ex. `{ page: 'somepage', params: { someparam: somevalue }, qualifiers: { explicitChange: true } }`

 (more qualifiers will be added as they become necessary)